 KEEP YOUR CUSTOMERS UPDATED: Be transparent about your plans moving forward.
 If you plan to open soon, let people know.
 Will you be taking reservations only?
 Will you be offering curbside for those who aren't ready to dine-in?
 Keep your Instagram bio updated at all times with relevant info.

 STAY ENGAGED WITH LOCAL ACCOUNTS: Every city has local sharing accounts, ex: in Louisville, a couple we have are @thingstolou and @hellolouisville.
 These accounts are great about re-sharing local information.
 Tag them in relevant information so they can help spread the word about what your biz is up to.

-STAY ENGAGED WITH FB GROUPS: Louisville also has a fantastic FB group called "Louisville Takeout."
+STAY ENGAGED WITH FB GROUPS: Louisville also has a fantastic FB group called "Louisville City Dining Club."
 This group allows owners and customers to both exchange helpful information like specials, hours, and places to try.
 If you are a bar/restaurant owner you need to be in this group and/or look for a similar one in your city and engage accordingly.